dongyuanlin/Bayesian-IV-Models-with-Variable-Selection-in-R/README.md

 ## 🌱 Preface

 Until I organized the code and published them in my github, it's been a long time. if there are anything wrong please let me know!
-Although maybe in a long time i could not fix them on time, i will try my best! it is my first try not only writting so many code but also truly realizing how is a research project going, it's a gift for my master graduation and maybe my last time being a student. i will appreciate my first project that can be genuinely regarded as a "work" and never forget this experience！Thanks!
+Although maybe in a long time i could not fix them on time, i will try my best! it is my first try not only writting so many code but also truly realizing how is a research project going, it's a gift for my master graduation and maybe my last time being a student. i will appreciate my first project that can be genuinely regarded as a "work" and never forget this experience!
+Thanks!

 ---